 The Stanley Global Neuropsychiatric Genetics Initiative (Stanley Global), launched in 2014, seeks to diversify genetic sample collection outside of the United States and Northern Europe to include Asian, Latin American, and African populations, as well as important population isolates such as that in Finland.

 Psychiatric disorders are prevalent in all regions of the world and contribute substantially to disease burden in low- and middle-income countries.
 Through the work of the Stanley Center and Psychiatric Genomics Consortium (PGC), the genetic architecture of key psychiatric disorders — including schizophrenia, bipolar disorder and autism — is finally being understood.
 Crucially, the Stanley Center and the PGC have produced fundamental knowledge about the genetic basis of psychiatric disorders along with the methods to extract such knowledge.
 However, for historical and pragmatic reasons (such as existing population registries), large-scale genetic studies to date have primarily used genomes with European ancestry.
 If this pattern were to continue, advances in genetics would be limited by non-representative samples, risking the possibility that therapeutic innovations might exclude large segments of the global population.
+Although the diversity of psychiatric genomic samples has increased, a recent review found that a large proportion of this growth was due to an increase in samples from east Asia and south Asia.
+As of 2016, “individuals of African and Latin American ancestry, Hispanic people (individuals descended from Spanish-speaking cultures in central or South America living in the United States) and native or indigenous peoples represented less than 4% of all samples analyzed” [Popejoy and Fullerton, 2016].
+These populations are globally recognized as among the most vulnerable and medically underserved, even when residing within wealthy nations.

 In light of these opportunities and risks, the Stanley Global Initiative aims to: